andlyu/andlyu.github.io/_portfolio/portfolio-2.md

 The technology behind IdeaNet is a simple web app that allows users to create Ideas that are automatically matched with other similar interests.
 A Sagemaker endpoint is used to generate embeddings for each Idea using SentBERT, and the embeddings are used to find similar Ideas through cos similarity.
 The Embeddings are stored in a Database, and similarity scores is used to match Ideas with similar interests.

+## Formulating the challenge in Teammatching

+The challenge with teammatching can be broken down into two parts:
+1. First finding people that may be interested in the same project.
+2. Second, creating a conversation where details are discussed before forming a team.

+The key part to the first step is to allow people to share their ideas or to collect them in some manner.
+This way they can be found by others.
+For the second part, there are several aspects that need to be discussed.
+These include the project details, the team members, and the time commitment.
+The second part is more of a communication problem, and is not addressed by IdeaNet, but it is a key part of the teammatching process.